Queen’s University Belfast is one of the leading universities in the UK and Ireland with a distinguished heritage and history.

-We are ranked in the top 200 universities in the world (QS World Rankings 2019).
 Founded in 1845 as Queen's College Belfast, we became an independent university in 1908.
-Today, we’re a member of the Russell Group, combining excellence in research and education with a student-centred ethos.
+Today, we are ranked in the top 180 universities in the world (QS World Rankings 2019), and a member of the Russell Group of UK research intensive universities, combining excellence in research and education with a student-centred ethos.

 Our inspiring alumni comprises outstanding scholars, Nobel Prize winners - such as Seamus Heaney and David Trimble - and influential leaders who are making an impact in Northern Ireland and across the globe.